mihocsaszilard/pokedex-bootstrap/README.md

 The application will display a list of data items,  load items from an external API, allowing the user to search for items and to get a detailed view of each individual item on the list.

-## Built with

-* JavaScript
-* jQuery
-* HTML
-* CSS
-* Bootstrap

 ## Features and Requirements

-Users should be able to view a list of data and see more details for a given data item on demand.
+The app loads data from an external API (https://pokeapi.co/api/v2/pokemon), users should be able to view a list of data and see more details by clicking on a given item.

 ## Technical Requirements